ITCase/ps_gallery/README.rst

 We welcome any contribution: suggestions, ideas, commits with new futures, bug fixes, refactoring, docs, tests, translations etc

-If you know Flask framework, it would be nice create connector to him like this.

-If you have question, contact me po.zelenin@itcase.pro
+If you have question, contact me po.zelenin@itcase.pro or IRC channel #sacrud

 License
 =======